-If you're having trouble getting motivated to exercise more, don't expect to suddenly change your behavior by telling yourself to "just do it".
 This is a great phrase for those already "doing it" and are feeling a moment of laziness.
-The phrase backfires, however, with people who aren't in the "action" stage of behavior change.
+The phrase backfires, however, with people who aren't in the "action" stage of behaviour change.